department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/clothing.md

 You’ll need to apply for benefits.

 To get your yearly payment, you’ll need to qualify by August 1 of that year.
-You may be able to get more than one payment if at least one of the below situations describes you:
+You may be able to get more than one payment if you meet at least one of the requirements listed below.

 **At least one of these must be true:**
 - You have more than one prosthetic or orthopedic device, **or**